 Highlighting these films sends a clear message to distributors, producers and funders that women can and should have more than just a supporting role within the industry

-The F-Rating is applied to all films which are directed by women and/or written by women and/or have significant women on screen.
-If a film has all three, it receives a TRIPLE F-Rating, our gold standard.
-The rating allows audiences to “vote with your seat” and proactively choose to go and see F-Rated films
+The F-Rating is applied to all films which are directed by women and/or written by women.
+If the film ALSO has significant women on screen, it receives a TRIPLE F-Rating, our gold standard.
+The rating allows audiences to “vote with your seat” and proactively choose to go and see F-Rated films.

 WHY WE NEED THE F-RATING

 The stories we see on screen need to be told by a broad spectrum of people to represent our diverse culture.
-Without change, we will train the next generation to only recognise white males as the protagonists and the ones in control of the cameras, scripts and budgets.
-As well as equality on screen and behind the camera, more female film critics from diverse backgrounds and ethnicities need to be welcomed into the industry so that opinion and feedback is balanced.
-The gender pay gap is also evident in the industry.
-By helping women gain recognition we can empower them to negotiate the contracts and salaries they deserve and help close the gap.
+Without change, we will train the next generation to recognise only white males as the protagonists and the ones in control of the cameras, scripts and budgets.
+As well as equality on screen and behind the camera, more female film critics from diverse backgrounds need to be welcomed into the industry so that opinion and feedback is balanced.
+The gender pay gap is also evident in the industry and we fully support organisations such as Raising Films who support, promote and campaign for parents and careers in the UK screen sector as one way to help close the gap.